kcajj/advanced_programming_project_Genomics_2022/Project_specification.md

 - counting the number of features provided by the same source;
 - counting the number of entries for each type of operation;
 - deriving a new dataset containing only the information about entire chromosomes.
 Entries with entirechromosomes comes from source GRCh38;
 - calculating the fraction of unassembled sequences from source GRCh38.
-Hint: unassembled sequences areof type supercontig while the others are of chromosome;
+Hint: unassembled sequences are of type supercontig while the others are of type chromosome;
 - obtaining a new dataset containing only entries from source ensembl, havana and ensembl_havana;
-- counting the number of entries for each type of operation for the dataset containing containing onlyentries from source ensembl, havana and ensembl_havana;
+- counting the number of entries for each type of operation for the dataset containing only entries from source ensembl, havana and ensembl_havana;
 - returning the gene names from the dataset containing containing only entries from source ensembl, havana and ensembl_havana.

 ### User interface
 The application provides the user with web-based interface.
 The interface consists of the following views:
-- Homepage: it is the main page presented by the application when a user accesses it through her preferredbrowser.
+- Homepage: it is the main page presented by the application when user access it through their preferred browser.
 The homepage presents an overview over the application by listing, linking and describing theother available views effectively;
 - Active operations: a list of active operations is presented.
-If a user selects an active operation, then such anoperation is executed over the dataset;
+If a user selects an active operation, then such operation is executed over the dataset;
-- Operation: onse a user selects an operation from the previous view and such an operation is executed,then the result of the execution is presented in a different view;
+- Operation: only if a user selects an operation from the previous view and such an operation is executed, then the result of the execution is presented in a different view;
 - Project document: it contains the description of the project in terms of software analysis, design and implementation.
 - CRC cards and UML class diagrams must be used for software analysis and desing, respecitvely.
 Diagrams are not self-explainable; hence, they must be extensively described in the text.